Community Norms and Commitments

 Membership in the Eastside Prep community is a privilege, it is not a right.

-An important way of helping students grow into positive, principled members of society is for adults to model principled behavior when students are present.
-We remind ourselves that parents/guardians, employees, and Trustees have an opportunity to model good citizenship in each of their contacts with students.
+An important way of helping children grow into positive, principled members of society is for adults to model principled behavior when children are present.
+We remind ourselves that parents, employees, and Trustees have an opportunity to model good citizenship in each of their contacts with students.
 Our expectation is that students will emulate the best examples set by adults and act in accordance with behavior that is most conducive to an active and engaged community working and growing together.

 Disciplinary matters will be handled on a case-by-case basis.
 Because we are a school, disciplinary action is educational rather than retributive; we will help the offender understand why a specific behavior or action requires attention.
 The nature of any corrective action will be commensurate with the nature of the offense and the frequency of the behavior.
 Corrective actions for students will range from meetings with the Division Head, to loss of privileges or opportunities to participate in activities, to suspension or even expulsion in the case of extremely serious infractions.